-Under a servicing agreement, Sallie Mae, Inc., as servicer, will be responsible for servicing, maintaining custody of and making collections on the trust student loans.
-It will also bill and collect payments from the guarantee agencies and the Department of Education.
-See "Servicing and Administration-Servicing Procedures" and "-Administration Agreement" in the base prospectus.
+Mae family of companies.
+See "Servicing and Administration- Servicing Procedures" and "- Administration Agreement" in the base prospectus.
+The servicer may enter into subservicing arrangements with respect to some or all of its servicing obligations, but these arrangements will not affect the servicer's obligations to the trust.
 Under some circumstances, the servicer may transfer its obligations as servicer.
 See "Servicing and Administration- Matters Regarding the Servicer" in the base prospectus.

 If the servicer breaches a covenant under the servicing agreement regarding a trust student loan, generally it will have to cure the breach, purchase that trust student loan or reimburse the trust for losses resulting from the breach.
-See "The Trust Student Loan Pool-Insurance of Trust Student Loans; Guarantors of Trust Student Loans" in this prospectus supplement.
+See "Servicing and Administration-Servicer Covenants" in the base prospectus.